Spark Program | CKB Wallet Behaviour Intelligence

 API Verification

-Users can submit a CKB wallet address to the public API and receive:
+• Submit a CKB wallet address to the API

 Repository Verification